-SHELTER IN PLACE SAFETY DRILLS
+SAFETY DRILLS

-Lockdown, Fire and Tornado Drills are conducted at regular intervals throughout the year.
+Shelter in Place, Lockdown, Internal Threat, Fire, and Tornado Drills are conducted at regular intervals throughout the year.
 This is required by law.
-We expect all students to treat fire and tornado drills seriously.
+We expect all students to take all drills seriously.
 Please remember that a practice drill may one day save your life.